Showing posts with label Cora Lynn Store. Show all posts

 State Rivers & Water Supply Commission photograph KD 0438

 This shows the Cora Lynn Hall, Keast Hall, named after William Keast (1866-1927).
 Keast was the Member of the Legislative Assembly for the area from 1900 to 1917.
-It was to have been officially opened on June 13, 1911 however it had three feet of water through it, according to an article in The Argus of June 14, 1911 (see below).
-The Hall was then officially opened in early August.
-The Hall closed in the 1980s.
+It was to have been officially opened on June 13, 1911 however it had three feet of water through it, as noted by The Argus of June 14, 1911 (see here).
+The Hall was then officially opened in early August and it closed in the 1980s.

 State Rivers & Water Supply Commission photograph KD 0436